bruvellu/terebratalia-wnts/wnt.md

 We find a strong correlation between transcriptional subregions and morphological subdivisions of the larval body with different morphogenesis and fates.
 Our findings suggest that the differential activation of Wnt signaling pathways through this combinatorial landscape may be a mechanism to regionalize the anteroposterior axis of brachiopods.
 We find evidence that receptor context differences may underlie the morphogenesis of the mantle lobe, a morphological innovation of brachiopods.
-Comparative analysis reveal that some transcriptional subregions are relatively conserved.
+Comparative analysis reveals that some transcriptional subregions are relatively conserved.
 But mostly, the expression of Frizzled genes are conserved while the expression of Wnt genes is more variable among animals.
 We propose the evolutionary changes in ligand receptor context may have contributed to the diversification of the bilaterian anteroposterior axis.
 To uncover the putative Wnt code and its evolutionary history it is crucial to investigate the combinatorial expression and receptor contexts in a comparative manner.